Getting into E-sports

 E-sports is big business.
-In fact, the growing industry has seen a massive boom in recent years with its core markets focused primarily in the United States and in Asia, where the bulk of its investments and revenue lie.
+In fact, thestreet.com reports that the growing industry has seen a massive boom in recent years with its core markets focused primarily in the United States and in Asia, where the bulk of its investments and revenue lie.
 NewZoo went on to state that global E-sports revenues will exceed USD1 billion for the first time in 2019, with most of that number derived from sponsorship, advertising and media rights.
-The global E-sports audience is estimated to reach 453.8 million this year, representing a year-over-year growth of 15 per cent.
+According to thestreet.com, the global E-sports audience is estimated to reach 453.8 million this year, representing a year-over-year growth of 15 per cent.

-As the industry balloons as a whole, emerging E-sports markets like Latin America are under-invested in relative to their share of E-sports players worldwide.
-They are ripe for opportunity, points out Twitch Partnership Program manager Pablo Montero.
-‘Latin America generated about five per cent of global game revenues, but only one per cent of investment.
-We have a wide open field,’ he says.
+The same report from thestreet.com states the industry’s develops, ’emerging E-sports markets like Latin America are under-invested in relative to their share of E-sports players worldwide’ and ripe for opportunity, as Twitch Partnership Program manager Pablo Montero points out in the report, ‘Latin America generated about five per cent of global game revenues, but only one per cent of investment.
+We have a wide open field.’

 With that much of money being thrown in the industry, the relevance of E-sports has suddenly become necessary with its hype living up to its full potential.
 The players of the game are high commodity and can command a huge salary as the growing industry is continuously churning out new players each year.
 These players, who build their gaming credentials from tournaments, are specialists in their trade following years of practice honing their skills behind the keyboard.

-Frank Fields, a sponsorship manager at Corsair, told an audience at Game Developers Conference that the hype around E-sports in recent years with a rush of investment mainly by venture capitalists and traditional sports organisations, has helped to generate a valuation bubble where costs like player salaries are outpacing revenue.
+According to thestreet.com, a Corsair’s sponsorship manager had told an audience at Game Developers Conference that, ‘the hype around E-sports in recent years with a rush of investment mainly by venture capitalists and traditional sports organisations, has helped to generate a valuation bubble where costs like player salaries are outpacing revenue.’